CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## Final Notes

 Virtual environments are not optional hygiene in Python—they are part of the development contract.
 Once the workflow becomes muscle memory, most dependency-related problems simply disappear.
 Create.
 Activate.
 Install.
 Deactivate.
-Repeat calmly.
+And repeat.
 ---